joshuajrrc/GenesisX30MN/README.md

 Masternode 15 = /home/genesisx15/.genesisx/
 etc

-*** If the IP address is correct/matches your local wallet masternode.conf file there is no need to check the rest ***

 Once you are done editing/checking all masternode files you can start the masternodes by running the script again: <br>
 `bash <(curl -Ls https://raw.githubusercontent.com/CowsGoWuff/GenesisX30MN/master/30MNScript)`